learex-zz/macOS-eGPU/README.md

 ## Parameters
 ### Standard
-`--install | -i`
+`--install | -i` (default)
 Installs software.
 If not specified otherwise, the script will determine itself what to install.
+If some software is already installed, it will be updated.

 `--uninstall | -u`
 Uninstalls software.
 If not specified otherwise, the script will try to uninstall the nvidia drivers, the eGPU support and all CUDA installations.